dvgamerr-app/dvgamerr-app.github.io/docs/2018-work-central-group-2.md

 **Backend Developer**
 - Developed a new project `PPE-API` or `promotion-calculator` with the need for high performance api to use or possibly `1,000 req/seconds`.
+- Develop Golang API Project `Data as a Service`
+- Migrate ETL `Talend BigData Community Edition` to new engine ETL with golang.

 **Frontend Developer**
 - Develop new project `GWP` used setup promotion.